 \end{subfigure}

-\caption{Main caption for both subfigures}
+\caption{Main caption for the complete visual.}

 \label{fig:main}